 Confirm that the endpoints you are expecting to see are now selected and Save the data source.

-Note: In this first release of DMA, there is only one Data Source available, the Internal DMA device database.
+Note: In this first release of DMA, only one Data Source is available: the Internal DMA device database.
 This can be created from imported TMS device data or using a specially formatted CSV file.

 Future releases will include Data Sources that have been created by connecting to external sources of data such as CUCM, Active Directory or LDAP.